Power Apps and Power Automate licensing FAQ

 Minimum login quantity to be assigned to a portal is 100 logins/month.
 Once you have assigned 100 logins, you can assign them in units of 1.

-Example: If you have 3 portals and bought 4 login packs (400 logins).
-You can assign them in the following way:
+For example, if you have 3 portals and bought 4 login packs (400 logins), you can assign them in the following ways:

 - Portal 1: 120 (min 100)

 Page views: Minimum 50,000 per portal.
 After that you can assign 1 at a minimum.